Low Potassium Diet {from a Renal Dietitian}

 Know someone who is looking for this info?
 Share it!

-Potassium is a very important mineral in the body that takes on a lot of important jobs.
+Potassium is a very important mineral in the body that takes on a lot of important jobs in the body.

 • Fluid balance